Reeves hails opportunity of net zero but faces criticism from green campaigners

 In her speech, the Chancellor pointed to green investments by the National Wealth Fund, including £65 million for Connected Kerb to expand their electric vehicle-charging network across the UK and £28 million in Cornish Metals to provide raw materials for solar panels, wind turbines and electric vehicles.

-Ms Reeves also said the Government was “removing barriers to deliver 16 gigawatts of offshore wind” in areas like East Anglia and Yorkshire.
+Ms Reeves also said the Government is “removing barriers to deliver 16 gigawatts of offshore wind” in areas like East Anglia and Yorkshire.

+The changes will allow the Government to designate new or extend existing marine protected areas to compensate for “unavoidable impacts” to the seabed by offshore wind farms, with the cost of designation and management funded by developers through a “marine recovery fund”, officials said.

 And the Chancellor faced criticism over plans to reform environmental regulations to prevent delays in development, as she pointed to a £100 million bat tunnel which has been developed as part of the HS2 rail link.